The rules of data – Calculated Data

 - Make use of the formula field within Zoho CRM.
 This is a unique field you can add to any module that allows you to do on the fly calculations for each record.
 Much like Analytics above, this data isn’t stored and so is always calculated correctly at the time.

 Following the rule of not storing calculated data is just another way to keep your data clean.
 Next time I will be talking about the importance of choosing the right required fields.
-If you missed my previous blog, you can read it here.
+Click here to read my previous blog about the rules of data duplication.